lightningWhite/WeatherStation/readme.md

 installation.
 This was all tested with the Buster version of Raspbian on a Raspberry Pi 3 Model B+.

-In order to use the I2C and SPI interfaces, these have to be enabled.
-This can be done by running `sudo raspi-config` and enabling I2C and SPI in the `Interfacing Options`.
+In order to use the I2C and SPI interfaces as well as the camera, these have to be enabled.
+This can be done by running `sudo raspi-config` and enabling I2C, SPI and the Camera in the `Interfacing Options`.
 A reboot is required for these to be fully enabled.
 This can be done by running `sudo reboot`.

 The project must be cloned to `/home/pi/` for the scripts to work correctly.
 This can be done by running the following: